48 Hours in Marfa: A Definitive Guide

 Hotel Paisano for the heritage alone

-Hotel Paisano is worth venturing into on its own given the charming and historic grounds, collection of memorabilia and photographs from Giant, the 1956 James Dean and Elizabeth Taylor western filmed in Marfa that used the hotel as base, and assorted shops on ground floor.
-Hotel Paisano dates back to the 1930s and - along with its original sibling property, Hotel El Capitan, just north in Van Horn, TX - was in many ways the gateway to the West for those venturing to and through Marfa back in the day.
+Hotel Paisano is worth venturing into on its own given the charming and historic grounds, collection of memorabilia and photographs from Giant, the 1956 James Dean and Elizabeth Taylor western filmed in Marfa that used the hotel as base, and assorted shops on the ground floor.

 hotelpaisano.com | 207 Highland St, Marfa, TX 79843